-The Donald N. Langenberg Undergraduate Research Award in Physics is an award based on a gift by UMBC President Freeman Hrabowski in honor of Dr. Donald Langenberg, the previous Chancellor of the University System of Maryland.
+The Donald N. Langenberg Undergraduate Research Award in Physics is an award based on a gift by UMBC President Emeritus Dr. Freeman Hrabowski in honor of Dr. Donald Langenberg, the previous Chancellor of the University System of Maryland.

 Students planning to carry out a research project, either as part of the requirements for Departmental Honors in Physics, or simply as part of their educational experience, are invited to apply for this award.